 Hearing impairment in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.

-If children do not respond to sounds, have difficulty talking, or are slow starting to talk, their hearing may be impaired.
+If children do not respond to sounds, have difficulty talking, or are slow starting to talk, the cause may be hearing impairment.

-If possible, the cause is treated, but hearing aids are usually needed.
+If possible, the cause is treated, but hearing aids may be needed.